Share This Guide

 2. Save money

-As we’ve mentioned all through this article, a hosted PBX costs less money than an on-premise PBX.
+As we’ve mentioned throughout this article, a hosted PBX costs less money than an on-premise PBX.
 There’s less equipment and maintenance costs involved, and the setup costs are significantly lower.
 As you hire new staff, one employee that you won’t need to look for is an IT specialist.
-While you should have an IT department for your business, you won’t need any staff members that are specifically hired to manage the hosted PBX system.
+While you should have an IT department for your business, you won’t need any staff members that are specifically hired to manage this system.

 3. Endless features